aerofiler-minh/Chatbot-website/README.md

 npm start
 ```

-3.Redirect to the "CHATBOT" folder and execute these commands
+3. Redirect to the "CHATBOT" folder and execute these commands

 ```
 npm i